Jesse H. “Sonny” Wade, Jr.

 Wade left college in 1969 before he had completed his credits in order to pursue a professional football career, but completed his degree over the next few years and graduated in 1973.

 After leaving Emory & Henry, Wade was drafted to the Philadelphia Eagles in the tenth round, but ultimately signed as quarterback and punter for the Montreal Alouettes in the Canadian Football League in 1969.
 Wade became known for his cool head and his uncanny ability to deliver in the clutch.
 In the 1970, 1974, and 1977 seasons, he led the team to victories in the Grey Cup, which is the Canadian equivalent of the Super Bowl, and was named Most Valuable Player in all three games.
 He is tied with Doug Flutie for the most Grey Cup MVP awards.
 In the 1975 season, he climbed into the top ten all-time CFL punters with 614 punts for a total of 24,869 yards, or 40.5 yards per punt.
 Wade retired from his career with the Alouettes in 1978 after a season in which he led the league in percentage of pass completions, passing yardage, and punting yardage.
 In his career, Wade threw for 15,014 yards and 90 touchdowns.

 Wade returned to Martinsville and became a businessman.
 He was recruited by Martinsville High School football coach Taylor Edwards to help train and mentor young Shawn Moore, who would go on to become a Division I All-American and professional quarterback.

-Wade, who is also a U.S. Army veteran of the Vietnam War, was elected Young Alumnus of the Year in 1978 by the Alumni Association of Emory & Henry College.
+Wade, who is also a U.S. Army veteran, was elected Young Alumnus of the Year in 1978 by the Alumni Association of Emory & Henry College.
 He was inducted into the Virginia Sports Hall of Fame in 1994, and as of 2012 he can be found on a Canadian postage stamp.